sike25/interpretability/06_Interaction_And_Collaboration/strobelt_seq2seqvis.md

 Using these goals, the authors comple five tasks for SEQ2SEQ-VIS:

 1. T1 - Create visualizations of each of our five decision stages [G1]
-2. T2 - Visualize
+2. T2 - Visualize the progression of latent vector sequences over time [G2]
-3. T3 - Explore vectors produced by decoder, encoder stages) and look at their nearest neighbor vectors pulled from the training set.
+3. T3 - Explore vectors produced by decoder, encoder stages) and look at their nearest neighbor vectors pulled from the training set [G2]
+4. T4 - Generate reasonable alternative decisions for different stages of the model to compare possible corrections [G1, G3]
+5. T5 - Create an interface with a cohesive front-end for many sequence-to-sequence problems (like translation, summary, and generation) [G1, G2, G3]

 ### 5. DESIGN OF Seq2Seq-Vis